waboosh/Classic-Harmonic-Oscillator-Simulation/README.md

 # Classic-Harmonic-Oscillator-Simulation

+All the examples are harmonic oscillators in the case of a spring, but they can be modified very easily to represent RLC circuits, Pendulums, etc.

-A python program showcasing the main types of harmonic oscillators.
+A Python program showcasing the main types of harmonic oscillators.
 The simulation is interactive and allows configurable parameters.
+The raw code and Jupyter Notebook files are provided.